Wahine disaster 1968

 This website is supported by the New Zealand National Maritime Museum, so we know we can trust the information.
 Here you will find lots of information about the ferry itself, including diagrams of the layout of the ship, pictures from inside before the sinking, as well as information about the sinking.

-- Scroll down to the section titled New Zealand Maritime Disasters.
+- Look down to the section called New Zealand Maritime Disasters.

 - Select Wahine.